Thoughtfulmonkey/switchoffai/src/docs/Not-Consuming-AI/pinterest.md

 Follow these steps to see less generative AI recommendations:

 1. Go to [https://pinterest.com/edit/gen-ai-interests](https://pinterest.com/edit/gen-ai-interests).
-2. Turn off all of the categories for which you don't want to see generative AI recommendations.
+2. Turn off all the categories for which you don't want to see generative AI recommendations.

 If you can't use the previous steps to go directly to the GenAI interests page, complete the following steps instead: